Mevorisha/mess-room-booking/docs/API Reference.md

 ### GET `/api/v1/util/image/:path`
 Get the image from the server as a proper image.
 This is used to display the image in the app.

-Enforces authorization to view the image:
+Requires authorization to view the image:
 - A valid access token is required in the `Authorization` header.
 - This prevents people from using the server as a free image hosting service.
 - There is no rate limiting on this endpoint.